nasx/acm-ark/README.md

 ## Background

 Advanced Cluster Management (ACM) ships with a `cluster-proxy-addon` that uses a reverse proxy server ([ANP](https://github.com/kubernetes-sigs/apiserver-network-proxy)) to send API requests from the hub to a managed cluster.
 This is particularly useful when the managed cluster API is behind a firewall or is otherwise inaccessible.
 Using this addon, an administrator can also build a kubeconfig file to execute remote commands against a managed cluster using oc/kubectl proxied through ACM.
-The [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html-single/clusters/index#cluster-proxy-addon) to do this is relatively simple, but it requires a lot of text parsing and it assumes a user has access API access to both the managed cluster and the hub to do the initial configuration.
+The [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html-single/clusters/index#cluster-proxy-addon) to do this is relatively simple, but it requires a lot of text parsing and it assumes a user has API access to both the managed cluster and the hub to do the initial configuration.

 This small project (ACM ARK, or Automatic Remote Kubeconfig) was designed to simplify the process of generating a 'proxied' kubeconfig outlined in the ACM documentation.
 It has two objectives: